xvdp/dok/README.md

 # dok
-## Nested Dockerfile for remote multiuser dev; projects are specific to torch & ML
+## Nested Dockerfiles for remote multiuser dev.
+Projects are specific to torch & ML

+This is intended for development, **not for deployment**.
+* build scripts cache gits to local folders preventing unnecessary downloads.
+* multiple users with sudo rights are created, ssh is set up for remote acess, common caching and data folders are exposed.
+* to allow multiple access to same container, entrypoint is not specified by default instead specifying a command.
+This allows same container to be run by users using different entrypoints.

+Most Docker examples are intended for deployment, but containerization can also be useful for development, the purpose of this project.
+Deployment projects do not need sudo apt access or multiuser envinronments and require the small footprint.
+To create a deployment project based on this strip down to only the necessary installs, the images on this project would be too large for efficient deployment.

+## Structure of the project
-Stack of Docker image shells for **remote ssh accessible multiuser development**.
-OS and cuda are passed as baseimage at build time.
+OS and CUDA version are passed as baseimage at build time.

 Every image takes in a baseimage arg to enable rebuilding and testing projects on new code easily.
 ```